twineworks/tweakflow/site/content/embedding.md

 A [Value](https://github.com/twineworks/tweakflow/blob/releases/{{< releaseTag >}}/src/main/java/com/twineworks/tweakflow/lang/values/Value.java) object reports its `type`, which is one of the singleton objects on [Types](https://github.com/twineworks/tweakflow/blob/releases/{{< releaseTag >}}/src/main/java/com/twineworks/tweakflow/lang/types/Types.java).
 It also has boolean `is{TypeName}` methods to determine the type.

 Depending on the type of the value, call the method named after the type to retrieve the contained payload object.
 Strings are retrieved using `string`, lists are retrieved using `list`, and so on.
 Longs and doubles are retrieved using `longNum` and `doubleNum` respectively.
-Method names `long` and `double` are not permissible in Java.
+Method names `long` and `double` are not allowed in Java.

 It is an error to call the wrong payload function for the type of the value.
 Calling `string` for a value of type `long` will result in a runtime exception.